ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 jwk (object)
 : The public key and its properties represented as a JSON Web Key {{RFC7517}}.
     A JWK MUST contain the "alg" (Algorithm) and "kid" (Key ID) parameters.
 The `alg` parameter MUST NOT be `none`.
-The JWK x5c (X.509 Certificate Chain) parameter MAY be used to provide X.509 representation of the provided public key.
+The "x5c" (X.509 Certificate Chain) parameter MAY be used to provide X.509 representation of the provided public key.

 cert (string)